Invoiced/docs/accounting/quickbooks-online.md

 ### Import Historical Data

-You can import your customer list and outstanding invoices from QuickBooks Online that were created before the Invoiced integration was installed.
+You can import data from QuickBooks Online into Invoiced for the time period before the Invoiced integration was installed.
+This data can be imported:

+- Customers
+- Open and/or paid invoices
+- Credit memos
+- Payments

 Instructions: